DEMCON/libstored/README.md

 - If you want to use the VHDL store in your Vivado project, create a project for your FPGA, and source the generated file `rtl/vivado.tcl`.
 This will add all relevant files to your project.
-Afterwards, just save the project as usualy; the `rtl/vivado.tcl` file is not needed anymore.
+Afterwards, just save the project as usually; the `rtl/vivado.tcl` file is not needed anymore.

 Check out the examples of libstored, which are all independent applications with their own generated store.